st3w/neo/README.md

   - Half-width katakana characters
 - Can display a message similar to the title crawl in the movies
 - Unicode support
-- Supports both 256 colors and 32-bit color
+- Supports 16/256 colors and 32-bit color
 - Automatic detection of terminal color and Unicode support
 - Handles terminal resizing
 - User-defined characters and colors